Never used crypto before? This guide will walk you through it step by step.

 - Coinbase — Very beginner-friendly.
 Popular in the US and UK.

-These exchanges require ID verification (KYC) — similar to opening a bank account.
+These exchanges require ID verification (KYC), similar to opening a bank account.
 Your purchase is linked to your identity just like a bank transfer or credit card purchase, unless you choose Monero.

-For Monero (XMR) — The Private Way
+For Monero (XMR): The Private Way

-Option B: Swap from Another Coin
+Option A: Swap from Another Coin

 - Buy any popular coin (BTC, ETH, LTC) on whichever exchange you prefer